ncatlab/nlab-content/pages/3/7/6/7/7673/content.md

 It turns out that for modeling additional type-forming operations, however, not all splitting constructions are created equal.
 Given $E\to C$, one classical construction (due to Power) defines $E'\to C$, where an object of $E'$ over $\Gamma\in C$ consists of a morphism $f:\Gamma \to \Delta$ in $C$ along with an object $A$ of $E$ over $\Delta$.
 Type-theoretically, we can regard $(f,A)$ as a type $A$ with a "delayed substitution" $f$.
 This produces a split fibration (the chosen cartesian arrows are given by composition of morphisms in $C$), but it seems impossible to define dependent sums and products on it in a strict way.

 A better choice is a construction due to Benabou, which defines the objects of $E'$ over $\Gamma\in C$ to be functors $C/\Gamma \to E$ over $C$ which map every morphism of $C/\Gamma$ to a cartesian arrow.
 Type-theoretically, we can think of such an object as a type together with *specified* compatible substitutions along any possible morphism.
-That type-formers can be extended in this case was proven by Martin Hofmann for dependent sums and products and extensional identity types, and by Michael Warren in the case of intensional identity types.
+That type-formers can be extended in this case was proven by Martin Hofmann for dependent sums and products and extensional identity types, and by Michael Warren in the case of intensional identity types (but not for the eliminator).

 ### Universes